-(m) Measurement uncertainty
+(I) Measurement uncertainty

-The preparation of the financial statements in conformity with Canadian public sector accounting standards requires management to make estimates and assumptions that affect the reporting amounts of assets and liabilities, and disclosure of contingent assets and liabilities, at the date of the financial statements and the reported amounts of the revenues and expenses during the period.
-Items requiring the use of significant estimates include accrued pension asset, accrued pension liability, non-pension post-retirement benefits and post-employment benefits, useful lives of tangible capital assets and litigation.
+The preparation of the financial statements requires management to make estimates and assumptions that affect the reporting amounts of assets and liabilities, revenues and expenses in the financial statements and accompanying notes, at the date of the financial statements.
+Items requiring the use of significant estimates include asset retirement obligations, the accrued pension asset, expected useful lives of tangible capital assets and litigation.
 Estimates are based on the best information available at the time of preparation of the financial statements and are reviewed annually to reflect new information as it becomes available.
 Actual results could differ from these estimates.